Entertaining the idea of building your own steel bumper? We’re going to help you determine if it’s the best option for you.

 If you're an experienced welder and fabricator, you'll be fine.
 If not, you might not be satisfied with the quality or appearance of your welds.
 While there are some things you can do to "fix" any mistakes you might make during the fabrication process, sometimes there are no fixes.
 You just have to start over with a new kit.

 It's hard to match the look and feel of a professionally welded bumper.
-We know because we painstakingly train all our welders to meet our exacting quality standards.
+(See the TDK Dodge offerings here.)

 If you have to buy a couple of these DIY bumper kits to finish your project, you've probably spent enough to buy a professionally manufactured bumper.